Sơn Tùng M-TP: Artistry

-Tùng recalled in his autobiography Chạm tới giấc mơ that he frequently listened to his grandparents singing Quan họ (a Vietnamese folk music style originating in Bắc Ninh) as a child.
-Its signature vocal style eventually affected his way of singing slur notes, and Vietnamese folk music in general has inspired his work.
+In his autobiography Chạm tới giấc mơ, Tùng reminisces about frequently listening to his grandparents sing Quan họ, a traditional Vietnamese folk music style originating in Bắc Ninh, as a child.
+This distinctive vocal style significantly influenced his own approach to singing slur notes.
+Additionally, Vietnamese folk music as a whole has been a source of inspiration in his work.
 The singer later grew up listening to artists such as Quang Vinh, whom he idolized, Chris Brown, Rihanna and Justin Bieber.
 Tùng has also been influenced by the Vietnamese underground hip hop scene and K-pop acts, including Big Bang, Super Junior and TVXQ.
 After the death of Thái Bình-born composer An Thuyên in 2015, he said that Thuyên was the biggest influence on his artistry, and expressed appreciation when the composer defended him during the controversy surrounding "Chắc ai đó sẽ về" in 2014.

 His early releases contain pop, contemporary R&B and hip-hop elements.
 Tùng followed electronic dance music later in his career, with the tropical house-oriented "Chúng ta không thuộc về nhau" (2016) being one of his first releases in the genre.
 Some of his productions also incorporated Vietnamese traditional musical instruments—most notably "Lạc trôi" (2017), which is a future bass track featuring the đàn tranh and sáo.
-In a 2014 interview, Tùng said that most of his romantic lyrics were inspired by Korean dramas and his former high-school crush; the latter was most evident in the lyrics of "Em của ngày hôm qua" (2013).
 Many of his early songs referred to rain, and so he was nicknamed "the Rain Prince" by the early press.
 "Không phải dạng vừa đâu" and "Remember Me" were 2015 tracks Tùng wrote in response to the backlash against his career.
 He performed them with his signature rap vocals, which over the years were often described as being unclear and divided public reception.
 Also in addition to electronic keyboards, Tùng plays the piano.